nodemcu/nodemcu-firmware/docs/en/modules/pcm.md

 !!! note "Note:"

     This driver shares hardware resources with other modules.
-Thus you can't operate it in parallel to the `sigma delta` of `perf` modules.
+Thus you can't operate it in parallel to the `sigma delta`, `perf`, or `pwm` modules.
 They require the sigma-delta generator and the hw_timer, respectively.

 ## Audio format